辛宝Otto

 image.png

-Following the prompts in the image above, open ViewController.swift and delete everything, then paste the code I provided.
+Following the prompts in my screenshot, open ViewController.swift and delete everything.
+Then, paste the code I provided:

 import UIKit